top of page

 AMENDING TICKETS

-The worst thing you can do when you get a traffic ticket, other than ignore it, is to simply pay it.
+The worst thing you can do when you get a traffic ticket for a "moving violation," other than ignore it, is simply pay it.
 When you pay a traffic ticket you are pleading guilty to the charge, such as speeding, which will either be a municipal ordinance violation or a misdemeanor.
-That charge that you pled guilty to will go on your driving record foreverYour driving record directly affects your insurance rates.
-Insurance companies run your driving record when you apply, and may run it each time your insurance renews.
-The cleaner your driving record, the better your insurance rates are going to be.
-When you simply pay a ticket you also receive points on your license that come with the charge on your driving record.
-Points may accumulate and cause license suspensions, see below.
+If it's a moving violation, that charge that you pled guilty to will go on your driving record.
+Your driving record is permanent.
+Your driving record is one of the things that affects your insurance rates.
+Insurance companies run your driving record when you apply, and may run it when your insurance renews.
+Less on your driving record is better for your insurance rates.

 CHARGES ON YOUR DRIVING RECORD - IMPORTANCE OF A CLEAN DRIVING RECORD